Pacific Debt Relief Program

 • Inflation may drive down the value of the settlement

-Some companies buy out structured lawsuit settlements in part or full.
+Some companies buy out structured lawsuit settlements in part or in full.
 These companies offer a lump sum for all or some of the settlement amount.
-Approach these with great caution.
-You may end up with a tax burden or other issues that evaporate the money.
-Do you research before you decide to sell your structured settlement?
+Approach these offers with great caution.
+You may end up with a tax burden or other issues that diminish your money.
+Do your research before you decide to sell your structured lawsuit settlements.
+At Pacific Debt Relief, we understand the complexities of choosing between a lump sum and a structured settlement.
+Our team can provide you with the necessary guidance to make informed financial decisions that best suit your needs and long-term goals.

 Getting Help From Tax Professionals